edoardottt/awesome-hacker-search-engines/README.md

 - [bootloaders.io](https://www.bootloaders.io/) - Curated list of known malicious bootloaders for various operating systems
 - [WTFBins](https://wtfbins.wtf/) - Catalogue benign applications that exhibit suspicious behavior.
 These binaries can emit noise and false positives in threat hunting and automated detections
 - [LOFLCAB](https://lofl-project.github.io/) - Document every cmdlet, binary, script, and WMI class that can be used for Living Off the Foreign Land techniques
+- [OpSecFailure](https://opsecfail.github.io/) - Site that lists how individuals messed up their opsec, no personal info is shared on this site

 ### Web History